hellokayas/hellokayas.github.io/_pages/about.md

 Recent News
 ------
+* Apr 2025 - Our paper [MM-PoE: Multiple Choice Reasoning via.
+Process of Elimination using Multi-Modal Models](https://joss.theoj.org/papers/10.21105/joss.07783) is published in [The Journal of Open Source Software](https://joss.theoj.org/).
+Read about it [here](https://medium.com/@souradipp43/smart-reasoning-mastering-multiple-choice-question-answering-with-vision-language-models-d4fc30e7594f)

 * Nov 2024 - I have accepted an offer as PhD Machine Learning Engineer intern from [Pinterest](https://www.pinterestcareers.com/) for summer 2025.
 I will be working in the Home Feed Recommendations team.

 * Nov 2024 - Our Paper [Judicial Support Tool: Finding the k Most Likely Judicial Worlds](https://link.springer.com/chapter/10.1007/978-3-031-76235-2_5) got accepted at [The 16th International Conference on Scalable Uncertainty Management (SUM 2024)](https://sum2024.unipa.it/) with publisher Springer Nature.

-* Nov 2024 - Engineered and Deployed [ReadmeReady:Auto-generate code documentation in Markdown format in seconds](https://pypi.org/project/readme-ready/).
+* Nov 2024 - Engineered and Deployed [Free and Customizable Code Documentation with LLMs: A Fine-Tuning Approach](https://pypi.org/project/readme-ready/).
 Read about it [here](https://medium.com/@pidnas94335/readmeready-free-and-customizable-code-documentation-with-llms-a-fine-tuning-approach-fd9fdd2d1ce9)

-* Oct 2024 - Engineered and Deployed [MM-PoE: Multiple Choice Reasoning via.
-Process of Elimination using Multi-Modal Models](https://pypi.org/project/mm-poe/).
-Read about it [here](https://medium.com/@souradipp43/smart-reasoning-mastering-multiple-choice-question-answering-with-vision-language-models-d4fc30e7594f)

 * Sep 10, 2024 - I have been selected as [Predictive Science and Engineering Design](https://www.mccormick.northwestern.edu/predictive-science-engineering-design/) cluster fellow.
 I will be working on the project "Adapting LLMs to Design Parts for Manufacture".